Pertussis (Whooping Cough)

 • Low-grade fever

-• Mild, occasional cough (may be minimal or absent in infants)
+• Mild, occasional cough (may be minimal or absent in babies)

-• Apnea – a pause in the breathing pattern (in infants)
+• Apnea – babies may struggle to breathe, resulting in a pause in the breathing pattern

 Because pertussis in its early stages may look like the common cold, it often is not suspected or diagnosed until the more severe (later-stage) symptoms appear.